AntoineOrsoni/pyats-devnet-se-hour/README.md

 > http://devnetsandbox.cisco.com/RM/Topology

-We will be using XE and XR sandboxes for the exercices attached.
+We will be using XE and XR sandboxes for the exercises attached.
 Feel free to use others.

 ## Dependances

-To install the right packages, please run the command below:
+To install the pyats packages, please run the command below:

 ```
-pip install -r requirements.txt
+pip install "pyats[full]"
 ```

-## Supporter Python versions
+## Supported Python versions

 You can find the list of supported Python versions for pyATS here: